 - Maybe too long for some men

-Comfort is Hanes’ No. 1 priority and it shows in products such as its Ultimate Fresh IQ Tall Man Crew Neck tee.
-And it combines comfort with unique technology that keeps odors in check before they become noticeable.
+Comfort is Hanes’ No. 1 priority, and it shows in products such as its Ultimate Fresh IQ Tall Man Crew Neck tee.
+It combines comfort with unique technology that keeps odors in check before they become noticeable.
 All in all, an excellent choice – and not just for taller men.

 Hanes, Fruit of the Loom – you’ve heard the names.
 They’ve been around a while, and many men consider them their go-to brands when it comes to under clothing.